IGJoshua/coffi/README.md

 This union however would not include the tag when serialized.

-If a union is deserialized, then all that coffi does is to allocate a new segment of the appropriate size with an implicit scope so that it may later be garbage collected, and copies the data from the source segment into it.
+If a union is deserialized, then all that coffi does is to allocate a new segment of the appropriate size with an implicit session so that it may later be garbage collected, and copies the data from the source segment into it.
 It's up to the user to call `deserialize-from` on that segment with the appropriate type.